botmakers-net/terms-of-use/README.md

  1. Sellers may also offer custom addons or services to Buyers in addition to their templates at the checkout page.
  1. Sellers are not allowed to contact Users in any way and offer them their services or **template** outside of Botmakers.
  1. Sellers may offer template customization or any other services to **Buyers**.
- 1. Each order you sell and successfully complete, accredits your account with a net revenue of 50% of the purchase amount.
+ 1. Each order you sell and successfully complete, accredits your account with a net revenue of 60% of the purchase amount.
+ 1. Stripe fees are added at the time of purchase and covered by a Seller.
  1. If an order is cancelled (for any reason), the funds paid will be refunded to the buyer’s account.
  1. Sellers may promote their Templates or any Botmakers content via the Internet.